Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Related Work

-\paragraph{Meta-Learning for Task-Adaptive Readouts.} Differentiable closed-form solvers and convex optimization layers provide task-specific classifiers while preserving end-to-end meta-learning~\citep{vilalta2002perspective,vinyals2016matching,bertinetto2018meta,lee2019meta}.
-In the graph domain, several works apply meta-learning to GNN backbones for few-shot node classification~\citep{zhou2019metagnn,huang2020gmeta,wang2022tent,liu2024metagps}; Graph Prototypical Networks~\citep{ding2020gpn} combine episodic meta-learning with prototype readouts, closest in spirit to \modelname{}; the differences are that \modelname{} replaces the prototype rule with a differentiable ridge readout and unifies across node, link, and graph-level episodes.
+Differentiable closed-form solvers and convex optimization layers provide task-specific classifiers while preserving end-to-end meta-learning~\citep{vilalta2002perspective,vinyals2016matching,bertinetto2018meta,lee2019meta}.
+In the graph domain, several works apply meta-learning to GNN backbones for few-shot node classification~\citep{zhou2019metagnn,huang2020gmeta,wang2022tent,liu2024metagps}; Graph Prototypical Networks~\citep{ding2020gpn} combine meta-learning with prototype readouts, closest in spirit to \modelname{}; the differences are that \modelname{} replaces the prototype rule with a differentiable ridge readout and unifies across node, link, and graph-level episodes.